 5. Free News

-You can get almost half of the Platinum Charge card’s annual fee back in one hit if you are a current subscriber to the Australian Financial Review or are thinking about taking out a new subscription.
+You can get almost half of the Platinum Card’s annual fee back in one hit if you are a current subscriber to the Australian Financial Review or are thinking about taking out a new subscription.

-A 12-month subscription normally costs $628, but is available as a free perk of holding a Platinum Charge card.
+A 12-month subscription normally costs $628, but is available as a free perk of holding a Platinum Card.
 The subscription gives you unlimited access to afr.com as well as the newspaper’s mobile and tablet apps.

 6. Free Cruise Credit

 Planning a cruise?
-It might be worth doing so using your Platinum Charge card.
+It might be worth doing so using your Platinum Card.
 Card Members can receive up to US$300 in onboard credit to spend when they book a cruise through the Platinum Travel Service.